Mouvedia/cb-fetch/README.md

 <details open>
   <summary>Global Namespace</summary>
-  <p>If all four of the module registration methods fail, a global variable named `request` will be exposed.</p>
+  <p>If none of the previously listed module registration methods are supported, a global variable named `request` will be exposed.</p>
 </details>

 ## Examples